Skip to main content

 Niner Designers

-Our student chapter of AIGA (The Professional Association for Design) offers opportunities to demonstrate a commitment to our professional interest.
-Our members get involved in the local design community, develop design projects, create a community of our own, and build leadership skills that will be valuable as we move into the professional world.
+The Professional Association for Design offers opportunities to demonstrate a commitment to our professional interest.
+Members get involved in the local design community, develop design projects create a community of our own, and build leadership skills that will be valuable as we move into the professional world.

 Cerama